Jian-l/academic-kickstart/content/home/experience.md

   date_end = "2015-05-01"
   description = """<br  />
   <ul>
-  <li>Research on invasive fire ant habitation on Indonesian islands using statistical models.</li>
+  <li>Assisted in research on invasive fire ant specifies in Indonesian islands using statistical models.</li>
-  <li>Digitize Indonesian island outlines, ant habitation range, and classify amount of vegetation cover using image recognition.</li>
+  <li>Digitize Indonesian island outlines, habitation ranges, and classify amount of vegetation cover using image recognition.</li>
-  <li>Import collected GPS data into ArcGIS and correct for coordinate and projections.</li>
+  <li>Import collected GPS data into ArcGIS geodatabase and correct for coordinate and map projections.</li>
-  <li>Maintain and update Geodatabase as new data records are collected.</li>
   </ul>"""

 +++